The BlackRock China equities playbook: investing in reform

 “Areas that had previously limited potential but are now very full of potential - those will deliver superior returns over time.”

-Zhu’s BGF China fund is up around 7.8 percent for the year to date, in line with the benchmark MSCI China 10/40 index .dMICN0000TPUS.
+Zhu’s BGF China fund is up around 7.8 percent for the year to date, in line with the benchmark MSCI China 10/40 index .

 China’s leaders have also announced long-term targets for the insurance sector, hoping to boost its overall contribution to the economy and countering competition from shadow banking, which offers higher return yields and seemingly low risks.